aaroncorona/GTA-Game/README.md

 ## 🕹️ Game Features
-1. 🏎️ **City Driving**: Simulates driving on an island with buildings.
+1. **City Driving** 🏎️ Simulates driving on an island with buildings.
 Don't crash or drown!
-2. 🔥 **Nitro**: Click R to get a nitro boost, which doubles the car's speed
+2. **Nitro** 🔥 Click R to get a nitro boost, which doubles the car's speed
-3. ⚔️ **Gun Fight**: Win a shootout with a cop to earn money and increase your score
+3. **Gun Fight** ⚔️ Win a shootout with a cop to earn money and increase your score
-4. 🥇 **High Scores**: Save and display high scores to see where you rank all time
+4. **High Scores** 🥇 Save and display high scores to see where you rank all time

 ## 🗂️ Source File Descriptions